Barcelona - Mini Estadi

 Now that is what I call a Sports Centre

 Apart from a season long drop into the Catalan Regional League in 1972-73, the team made quick progress, reaching La Segunda in 1974-75.
 It then spent 17 of the next 25 seasons in La Segunda, achieving a highest place finish of sixth on three separate occasions.
-Barcelona B dropped to Segunda 2b in 1999, and it took another eleven seasons to regain their place in La Segunda.
-Now back in the second flight and known as FC Barcelona B, the current crop of youngsters could be the best yet, finishing the 20010-11 season in third place.
+They dropped to Segunda B in 1999, and took another eleven seasons to regain their place back in the second tier.
+They retuned to La Segunda in 2010 when they adopted the current title of FC Barcelona B, finishing the 2010-11 season in third place.
 The Spanish League obviously outlaws any reserve team playing higher than La Segunda and with no chance of a Condal-style breakaway, this is as high as the team can go.
-The exploits of the youngsters have attracted decent crowds to the Mini Estadi, with an average gate of 6,000 in recent seasons.
+The exploits of the youngsters have attracted decent crowds to the Mini Estadi, with an average gates as high as 6,000 in recent seasons.

 On borrowed time.
 The Mini Estadi looks a little tired... & wet

-Whilst most clubs would bite your hand off for such a stadium, I have to say it is looking a tad tired.
+Whilst most clubs would bite your hand off for such a stadium, I have to say the Mini Estadi is looking rather tired.
 Quite a few seats are either broken or working lose from their moorings, and all of them have faded in the Catalan sun.
-Talk of selling the ground for housing has been put on the back-burner, but you can't help feeling that its days are numbered.
-Will Barca stay true to their roots or follow the lead of so many other La Liga clubs and base the B team at the club's out of town Ciudad de Esports?
+Talk of selling the ground to aid funding of the redevelopment of the Camp Nou was first raised in 2007.
+Whilst there was a stay of execution back then, the axe will fall in 2017, when as part of Barça's plans to expand the Camp Nou, the site of the Mini Estadi will be leveled for a new Palau Blaugrana.
+This will result in Barcelona following the lead of so many other La Liga clubs, and base their B team at the club's out-of-town sports city.
+A new 6,000 seat stadium is due to open in the summer of 2017 at the Ciutat Esportiva Joan Gamper

 Filling up nicely...
 First team training day at the Mini Estadi in 2013 - Photo courtesy of @El_Seguidor_FCB